 At two months pregnant, you can barely keep your eyes open and feel like you could sleep 20 hours a day.
 Sneak in naps when you can, but don’t forget to set an alarm.
 It’s possible to fall asleep in the car after lunch and miss an afternoon full of meetings.
-Trust me.
+Trust us.

 • By now, you’ve probably realized that the term “morning sickness” is total bullshit and the sickness is round the clock.
-Some women find relief in ginger or lemon candies and some swear by sucking on lollipops all day, but the name of the game is to find what works for you… even if that means a double cheeseburger at 10:00AM.
+Some women find relief in ginger or lemon candies and some swear by sucking on lollipops all day, but the name of the game is to find what works for you… even if that means a double cheeseburger at 10:00 a.m..
 (Need more tips?
 Read the Morning Sickness Survival Guide.)

 Scary Mommy Tip: Be sure to use your newfound pregnancy status to your advantage, getting your partner to start taking over as many tasks as possible.
 You’re carrying a child now, dammit; you deserve some extra help!
 (Random bonus of pregnancy: You now have a real excuse to not clean your cat’s litter box.
 Silver linings.)